syncfusion-content/uwp-docs/uwp/Map/Map-Providers.md

 ![Bing aerialwithlabel image](Map-Providers_images/Map-Providers_img4.jpg)

-## Calculate zoom level based on map geo-bounds or distance
+## Calculate zoom level based on map Geo-bounds or distance

 This feature is used to calculate the initial zoom level automatically in two ways.